wk82/git-wk/readme.txt

-git is a distributed version control system is free.
+igit is a distributed version control system is free. creating a new branch